sangshrestha/twitch-prediction/README.md

 # twitch-prediction
-Script to automate twitch prediction.
+Script to automate twitch prediction vote.
 Use as a bookmark.

 > This does NOT work for prediction with more than two outcomes.